 What is Warranty Expense?

 Warranty expense is an expense related to the repair, replacement, or compensation to a user for any product defects.
-In other words, a vendor or manufacturer is committed to repair or replace an already bought product during a certain period if it lacks the intended condition or does not function properly.
+In other words, a vendor or manufacturer is committed to repair or replace a sold product during a certain time period if it breaks or does not function properly according to the terms of the warranty.

-- Warranty expense is the cost associated with a defective product repair, replacement, or monetary compensation for it.
+- Warranty expense is the cost associated with a defective product repair, replacement, or refund.

-- A warranty comes with a warranty period during which the vendor or manufacturer of the good stays liable for any defects that may appear during the use of the product.
+- A warranty comes with a warranty period during which the vendor or manufacturer of the good is liable for any defects that may appear during the use of the product.

-- Warranty expense is subject to the matching principle, which means it is reported alongside revenue.
+- Warranty expense is subject to the matching principle, which means it is reported against revenue.

 What is a Warranty?